JAlexMina/Portal-Game-Engine/README.md

-Moving the mouse pans the camera,
-Pressing wasd keys moves the player.
+Moving the mouse pans the camera, pressing wasd keys moves the player.

 My main implimentation for the final was to add portals!
 They are able to show what you